 Kangaroo mother care holds several benefits for the parents and the babies (1).

 Kangaroo care benefits for babies

-- Better temperature control and less crying allow the baby to adjust to the world outside the womb smoothly.
-It, in turn, helps make the baby sleep soundly.
+- Better temperature control and less crying allow the baby to adjust to the world outside the womb smoothly and helps them sleep soundly.

 - Improved oxygen saturation helps stabilize cardiorespiratory function, necessary to save energy expenditure, owing to which most preterm babies gain weight.

 - Early initiation of breastfeeding as the infant learns to self-attach or latch and suckle.

 - Better immune system functioning that protects the baby from infections and certain diseases.
 It is also necessary for a baby to conserve energy and gain healthy weight.

 - Rapid weight gain due to prolonged and continuous breastfeeding necessary for proper physical growth and development.